 As a farmer, I am always aware of the weather and the issues we face during the different seasons.
 In our area on the Monterey Bay there are many different microclimates that present different challenges for the gardeners in each.
 We seldom freeze, but it seems we have frost annually several times a year.
 In the past 10 years we have had 2 freezes that went to 25 degrees Fahrenheit.

 The freeze is coming, so what to do?

 These photos are from today at the nursery where we have been covering the more tender succulents to protect them from what looked like a potential for freezing weather.
 The prediction is that the usual colder areas of the Central Valley will have freezing temperatures tonight, Tuesday, December 3.
 Tomorrow night, Thursday morning, the freeze is predicted to move to areas like the coast side where it seldom freezes.

 We use frost cloth.
-If you can't find something specifically labeled "frost cloth," ask for fabric that is made specifically to cove plants and protect them from cold.
-In California, Hydroponic stores are pretty reliable and some of the box stores have this as well.
+Frost cloth can be found online, and, in California, Hydroponic stores are pretty reliable and some of the box stores have this as well.

 How cold will it get and what does it matter?